observepoint/github-actions-integration/README.md

 - Ensure your organization is whitelisted (see above)

 **Callback not working:**
-- Ensure the PAT has been provided to ObservePoint
+- Ensure the ObservePoint GitHub App has been installed in your organization
-- Verify the PAT has `Contents: Read and Write` and `Metadata: Read` permissions
+- Verify the ObservePoint GitHub App has `Contents: Read and Write` and `Metadata: Read` permissions
 - Check that the callback workflow file exists and listens for the correct `repository_dispatch` event type
 - Ensure the event type in your callback workflow matches the `callback_event_type` parameter